misita-code/phase-0-pac-1-intro/README.md

 ## Introduction

 Welcome!
-In this module, we’re going to start learning how to program in Ruby.
+In this module, we’re going to start learning how to program in JavaScript.

 It will be a long process and you will have moments of elation, excitement and, sometimes, we're sorry to say frustration.
 But we _promise_ you, learning to